What is the issue?

 - the regulatory and legal requirements that apply when a firm's client account has fallen victim to scammers

-- overcoming problems which might otherwise lead to its failure and forced closure
+- overcoming problems which might otherwise lead to a firm’s failure and forced closure

-This practice note has been updated to reflect the risks created by the coronavirus pandemic and the reality of operating a law firm in conditions of lock down.
+This practice note has been updated to reflect the risks to firms as the UK in the post-pandemic economy.
 It also includes links to additional advice and guidance that may help.

 This practice note is the Law Society’s view of good practice in this area, and is not legal advice.
 For more information see the legal status.